Menu flow

 version = 1autoAdvanceEnabled = false, textSpeed = 1, bgmVolume = 1, sfxVolume = 1Settings are normalized before use.
 Text speed is clamped from 0.5 to 2; BGM and SFX volume are clamped from 0 to 1.

 Manual saves cannot overwrite the autosave slot.
 Save summaries include the slot ID, save time, chapter, scene, node, display title, and current background when that data exists.
+The save/load menu shows up to 100 slots, with 6 slots per page.

 The runtime log records dialog and choice entries, including prompt text and whether a timed choice resolved through timeout.
 The log keeps up to 200 entries.